About the League of Women Voters Nashville (LWVN)

 Brenda GilmoreLWVN Nominating Committee Chair

-Gilmore, a former Metro councilwoman from 1999 to 2006, is presently representative for District 54 in the Tennessee General Assembly, where she has served since 2006.
+Gilmore, a former Metro councilwoman from 1999 to 2006,and former representative for District 54 in the Tennessee General Assembly, where she served since 2006.
 Her career includes almost twenty years as director of University Mail Services for Vanderbilt University.

 A strong voice of advocacy in the community, Gilmore has served on a number of boards in Middle Tennessee (e.g., Board of Vanderbilt’s Susan Gray School for Abused and Special Needs Children at the John F. Kennedy Center, Board Chair of the Margaret Cunningham Women’s Center) and received numerous awards.
 She is currently a member of the boards of TSU Women’s Center and Fifty Forward.
 In addition, she chairs the Davidson County Delegation, is vice president of the Tennessee Black Caucus of State Legislators, and co-chairs the STEM Caucus.